And sometimes it's necessary to do that, though, to really reach out of the radio and grab your attention.

 The other shoe is there is a huge tax cut being offered to people who buy their own health insurance.

-And the the purpose here is to try to get people off of employer programs and buy their own for the express purpose of going shopping it, most people aren't gonna go out and buy $15,000 policies or even $11 or $12,000 policies every year.
+And the purpose here is to try to get people off of employer programs and buy their own for the express purpose of going shopping.

-Not going to do it, especially when most people think that health care is free.
+Not going to do it, especially when most people think that healthcare is free.

-You just you get your card, you've got a copay, you got whatever you uh you know, deductible and this sort of thing, but the overall insurance, you don't pay for it.
+You get your card, you got a copay, you got whatever you deductible and this sort of thing.

 You don't think.

-You are paying for it, you just never see the money.
+You just never see the money.

-It's what the employer has to pay to employ you, and so it just it goes somewhere before it ever gets to you.
+And so it just, it goes somewhere before it ever gets to you.

-I don't think that's gonna happen.
+I don't think that's going to happen.

-How many people do you think who who are under the impression, as far as all practicality is concerned, that health insurance is free, it's a benefit, are gonna go out and pay for it.
+So one of the problems there, even if it weren't dead on arrival, as the Democrats say, and they run the Congress right now, how many people do you think who are under the impression, as far as all practicality is concerned, that health insurance is free, it's a benefit, are going to go out and pay for it?

 When with what?

-Uh but we'd have to see how that worked itself out.
+But we'd have to see how that worked itself out.

-So the bottom line is, yeah, it's it it it's it's theoretically great in in the way that it would uh uh introduce market forces, but health insurance still isn't cheap, even if you do buy it yourself.
+So the bottom line is, yeah, it's theoretically great in the way that it would introduce market forces.

-And uh the the number of people without vouchers.
+And the number of people without vouchers, look, this is really the voucher program without vouchers.

-Look, this is really the voucher program without vouchers, and I've been in favor of this for I don't know how long.
+And I've been in favor of this for I don't know how long.

 You get a voucher for whatever health care coverage you get every year, and then whatever you don't spend, you get to keep.

-The Democrats don't want any part of this, they don't want any part of market forces.
+The Democrats don't want any part of this.

 Private sector involved in this as little as possible is what they want.

-Hillary's gonna rev that back up.
+Hillary's going to rev that back up.

 They want everybody dependent on them for health care.